Athena

 Proto-Persona

-Creating a proto-persona (which is not research backed) was the starting point for our group to begin thinking about our user archetype.
-As we continued our user research, we validated and invalidated aspects this proto-persona.
+To kick-off the project, we created a proto-persona to begin thinking about our user archetype.
+As we continued our user research, we were able to validated and invalidated aspects of this proto-persona.

 Humanize